MarciDraper/firstAngularApp/README.md

 This is a readme to explain how the app works.
+Please fill out info when you are done developing.